How to Test AC Compressor in Car: Multimeter & Clutch Tests

 Step 3: Test the Compressor Clutch

-- Disconnect the compressor’s wires (usually a white and black wire).
+- Disconnect the compressor’s clutch connector (usually a 2-wire plug).

 Step 4: Check Electrical Connections